PatrickPT/patrickpt.github.io/content/posts/2023_10_08_Hands_On_RAG/2023_10_08_Hands_On_RAG.md

     from llama_index import SimpleDirectoryReader
     import yaml

-The onfiguration is imported from `config.yaml`
+The configuration is imported from `config.yaml`

     with open("config.yaml", "r") as yamlfile:
         config = yaml.load(yamlfile, Loader=yaml.FullLoader)